MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Appendix

 \subsection{Implementation Details}

 We implement our training and inference using Tevatron~\citep{tevatron}.
 For CLIP-based retrievers, we follow all the settings from \citet{uniir}.
-For MLLM-based retriever, we fine-tune models with DeepSpeed Zero 2~\citep{deepspeed} and gradient checkpointing.
-During fine-tuning on M-BEIR training data, we set maximum length for queries and documents to 128.
-While continual fine-tuning on both M-BEIR and text-to-text retrieval training data, we set maximum length for queries and documents to 128 and 512, respectively.
-All fine-tuning are conducted on 8$\times$80GB A100 GPUs.
-Note that image input only occupies single token length after being tokenized; however, each image will be converted to multiple image tokens.
-Thus, the actual input length to MLLM is longer than the maximum length we set.
-To speed fine-tuning and inference for MLLM-based retrievers, we only use the global image patches, which occupy 576 (24$\times$24) image tokens.
+For the MLLM-based retrievers, we fine-tune models with DeepSpeed Zero 2~\citep{deepspeed} and gradient checkpointing.
+During fine-tuning on the M-BEIR training data, we set the maximum length for queries and documents to 128.
+During continuously fine-tuning on both M-BEIR and text-to-text retrieval training data, we set the maximum length for queries and documents to 128 and 512, respectively.
+All fine-tuning is conducted on 8$\times$80GB A100 GPUs.
+Note that image input only occupies a single token in length after being tokenized; however, each image will be converted to multiple image tokens.
+Thus, the actual input length for the MLLMs is longer than the maximum length we set.
+To speed up fine-tuning and inference for MLLM-based retrievers, we only use the global image patches, which occupy 576 (24$\times$24) image tokens.